Public Health Notice: Outbreak of Salmonella infections linked to dog food and treats

 - Ontario (2)

-People became sick between mid-February and late-September 2025 and are between 0 and 87 years of age.
-The majority of them are female (58%).
-There are seven hospitalizations and no reported deaths.
+People became sick between mid-February and early October 2025 and are between 0 and 87 years of age.
+The majority of them are female (59%).
+There are eight hospitalizations and no reported deaths.

+Many people who became sick reported handling dog food and treats prior to becoming ill.
+A single common supplier of dog food or treats has not been identified as the source of the outbreak.

 More recent illnesses may continue to be reported in the outbreak because there is a period between when a person becomes ill and when the illness is reported to public health officials.
 For this outbreak, the illness reporting period is between 15 and 101 days.